zzhangjii/learning-library/enterprise-manageability-library/management_cloud/Pro-DBPerf-ITA-P1.md

 18. From here, you can review statistics, execution plan, trends and activity and further drill down and analyze root cause for the slowness.

->   That completes Lab 1 for Proactive Oracle Database Performance Management
+>   That completes Lab1 for Proactive Oracle Database Performance Management
 >   using Oracle IT Analytics.